beed2112/mFbCommandTouchDeck/README.md

-UserActions.h file where user actions are defined Action.h   modify case structure to have a case for max defined useractions data/index.htm to use configuration web page - modify subitems array to have entry defined useraction
+- UserActions.h file where user actions are defined
+- Action.h   modify case structure to have a case for max defined useractions
+- data/index.htm to use configuration web page - modify subitems array to have entry of every defined useraction